dido/emdrb/README.txt

 == SYNOPSIS:

-EMDRb basically reopens several classes and adds methods and overrides some methods in the basic distributed Ruby implementation to make it use EventMachine's infrastructure instead of the normal networking layer.
+EMDRb basically reopens several classes, adds methods, and overrides other methods in the basic distributed Ruby implementation to make it use EventMachine's infrastructure instead of the traditional Ruby networking code.
 One could do the following, which is practically identical to one of the examples for distributed Ruby:

   require 'emdrb'